10. Create clear leadership

 March – May 2022

-• PRCG attended Reconciliation Week event at Sydney Olympic Park.
+• Reconciliation Week Participation: PRCG attended a Reconciliation Week event at Sydney Olympic Park.

 September 2021 – February 2022

-• The Parramatta River Reference Group met in December 2021 and again in March 2022 for the last time.
+• Parramatta River Reference Group: The Reference Group met for the final time in December 2021 and March 2022.

-• Members of the PRCG and the Delivery Engine presented at the franc.sydney Conference in late March 2022.
+• Conference Presentation: PRCG and Delivery Engine members presented at the franc.sydney Conference in March 2022.

-• First Walk on Country and Design Jam held for councils and community members in the lower Parramatta River catchment.
+• Walk on Country and Design Jam: The first Walk on Country and Design Jam was held for councils and community members in the lower Parramatta River catchment.

-• Draft research report on the Aboriginal history and culture of the Parramatta River catchment completed.
+• Aboriginal History Research: A draft report on the Aboriginal history and culture of the Parramatta River catchment was completed.

 June – August 2021

-• The Parramatta River Reference Group met in September with a focus on the pilot of the Blue Green Index Tools in Camellia.
+• Parramatta River Reference Group: The group met in September, focusing on the pilot of the Blue Green Index Tools in Camellia.

-• A paper was submitted for the OzWater’22 Conference on the importance of recreation in urban waterways during COVID.
+• Conference Submission: A paper was submitted to OzWater’22 highlighting the importance of recreation in urban waterways during COVID.

-• The Designing with Country project has engaged consultancy group, Yerrabingin to develop an Aboriginal Design Framework that will assist with future interpretive design projects across the catchment.
+• Designing with Country Project: Consultancy group Yerrabingin has been engaged to develop an Aboriginal Design Framework to guide future interpretive design projects across the catchment.

 March – May 2021

-• The Parramatta River Reference Group met on 20 April with a focus on engaging with the development industry.
+• Parramatta River Reference Group Meeting: The group met on 20 April, focusing on engagement with the development industry.

-• The Metro Greenspace grant application for the Designing with Country project was successful.
-Work has commenced on the research document and Request for Quotation to engage an Aboriginal and Torres Strait Islander design consultant who will advise on the project and prepare the Aboriginal Design Framework.
+• Designing with Country Project: The Metro Greenspace grant application has been successful.
+Work has begun on the First Nations research document and the Request for Quotation to engage an Aboriginal and Torres Strait Islander design consultant to advise on the project and develop the Aboriginal Design Framework.

-• The NSW EPA Litter Prevention grant application was successful and a project officer appointed.
+• NSW EPA Litter Prevention Grant: The grant application was successful, and a project officer has been appointed.

 December 2020 – February 2021